TsankovLab/sc_Aging_clock/README.md

 # sc_Aging_clock
-This repository contains pipelines for single-cell derived aging clock and aging pipeline analysis and reproduces the main analyses in our manuscript.
+#### This repository contains pipelines for single-cell derived aging clock and aging pipeline analysis and reproduces the main analyses in our manuscript, "Human Cellular Clock of the Aging Lung Parenchyma".
+Scripts are organized by figure in separate folders;
+You can find the link to download the dataset in the following and for creating the object you can refer to the scripts in the data dolder.

 System Requirements:

 Operating System: Tested on RedHat 7.7 x86_64.